janbodnar/Python-Datovy-Analytik-Skolenie/streamlit.md

 }
 df = pd.DataFrame(data)

+# Create a toggle button to control visibility
+show_df = st.checkbox('Show DataFrame')

-# Logic to display or hide DataFrame based on button clicks
+# Display or hide the DataFrame based on the toggle state
-if show_button:
+if show_df:
     st.write(df)
-elif hide_button:
-    st.write('DataFrame hidden.')
-else:
-    st.write('Click  to display/hide the DataFrame.')
 ```

 ## Select box